codetalker7/codetalker7.github.io/_pages/notes.md

 layout: post
 ---

 This page contains links to a bunch of notes that I have maintained while attending various courses, and notes for some talks and reading projects.
 I use these mainly for my own reference.
-Some of them may not be complete, and errors are abound!
 In any set of notes, I have tried to write the most interesting and the most important parts as I understand them.

+> ##### Errors are abound.
+>
+> Many parts in these notes might be incomplete, and may contain errors as well.
+I have been lazy in correcting many of them.
+{: .block-danger }

 ## Analysis